-The Climate Positive award can only be granted within the framework of DGNB certification for buildings in use.
+The Climate Positive award can only be granted when certifying according to the DGNB system Buildings In Use.
 For this, the building must have been in operation for at least one year.

 Further information on the DGNB System for Buildings in Use can be found here.

-A building is considered to be carbon-neutral if the difference between the emissions emitted during operation and the emissions saved by the production and external provision of CO2-free energy is zero or less than zero over a period of one year.
+A building is considered to be carbon-neutral if the difference between the emissions emitted during operation and the emissions saved by the generation and external provision of CO2 free energy is zero or less than zero over a period of one year.

-A carbon-neutral building has demonstrably minimised the consumption of building energy, user energy and CO2 emissions from the supply systems.
-In addition, the production and use of renewable energy to cover the remaining domestic demand has been maximised and excess energy has been exported.
+A carbon-neutral building is a showcase for minimised building energy use, user energy and CO2 emissions from supply systems.
+In addition, the generation and use of renewable energy to cover the remaining domestic demand has been maximised and excess energy has been exported.
 If the building achieves a balanced CO2 balance through the purchase of remotely generated renewable energy sources, such as green electricity or biogas, minimum requirements for the building envelope must be demonstrated.
 The inclusion of remote energy sources in the CO2 balance must be communicated and key figures on solar potential, generation and consumption must be disclosed.